 right at the crucial moment in the girls’ education when they were taking their board exams….
 Because we love our students, we have continued to teach them….
 The government is on our side, and they wrote two letters [to Naseer] asking her, “Please, do not stop paying the teachers.”
 But she told the government, “What can I do?
 CAI has terminated the program—they do not have any money to pay the teachers’ salary.”… We have not been paid since two months, and now including July it will be three months….
 What will happen to us?
 What are we supposed to do?… CAI has snatched our jobs away from us without any reason.

 On June 5, 2014, the High Court of AJK ruled against Naseer and dismissed her lawsuit.
-In the meantime, however, the teachers still haven’t been paid by CAI, while Naseer continues to draw a salary of $3,000 per month—twice as much as the prime minister of AJK is paid.
+But the teachers remained unsure if they would ever be paid by CAI, while Naseer continued to draw a salary of $3,000 per month—twice as much as the prime minister of AJK was paid.

-This fiasco, and the fact that CAI’s American staff didn’t even seem to be aware of it until I brought it to Barrett’s attention, are symptomatic of the charity’s dysfunctionality.
-More than three years after its problems were exposed by 60 Minutes, CAI is still a goat rodeo.
+This fiasco, and the fact that CAI’s American staff didn’t even seem to be aware of it until I told the board of directors about the mess, are symptomatic of the charity’s dysfunctionality.
+More than three years after its problems were exposed by 60 Minutes, CAI was still a goat rodeo.